-A woman who has fulfilled the requirements for initiation before the expiration of her one-year pledge or new member term, and who has not yet been initiated, is not counted in the primary recruitment's new quota, but she is included in the chapter's total.
+A woman who has fulfilled the requirements for initiation before the expiration of her one-year pledge or new member term and who has not yet been initiated is not counted in the primary recruitment's new quota, but she is included in the chapter's total.

-Options in Determining Total (2009, 2015, 2019, 2020, 2022) - POLICY College Panhellenics must use one of the following methods to determine total:
+Options in Determining Total (2009, 2015, 2019, 2020, 2022, 2023) - POLICY

+Total for a College Panhellenic community is set using one of the following methods:

 - 1. Average or median chapter size (whichever is larger). - 2.
 Midpoint between median and largest chapter size. - 3.
-Largest chapter size. - 4.
-Largest chapter size plus up to 20 women.
+Largest Chapter Size (LCS). - 4.
+LCS plus up to 20 women.